Aziz Hilal's article

 but I see a problem, that I see with many authors:

-And he believes that its publication in 1924 had to do with Fuad's ambition to become calife.
+And he believes that its publication in 1924 had to do with Fu'ad's ambition to become caliph.

-So he has to assume that the project got "forgotten"(oublié) and got revived (évoqué à nouveau),
+So he has to assume that the project got "forgotten"(oublié) and later revived (évoqué à nouveau),

 As I see it, he overlooks three important points:

-that Egypt declared its independance from the Ottoman Empire at the end of 1914 (after 300 years),
+that Egypt declared its independence from the Ottoman Empire at the end of 1914 (after 300 years),

-that the KFE was not a newly deviced written version as the Muḫallalati, but that the initiators wanted a readable and non-Ottoman version,
+that the KFE was not a newly deviced written version as the Muḫallalati, but that the initiators wanted a non-Ottoman version (in a different spelling and not in high-court-nasḫ),

-that the main objective of (the modernists in the Ministry of Education like) Hifni Bey was a readable version:
+that the main objective of (modernists in the Ministry of Education like) Hifni Bey was an easily readable version:

 baseline,